adtrue/adtrue-android-ads-examples/README.md

 # AdTrue Mobile Ads SDK for Android
 The AdTrue Mobile Ads SDK enables mobile app developers to maximize their monetization in native mobile apps.
-This repository contains open source examples and developer resources for both the Android SDK
+This repository contains open source examples for the Android SDK

 # Step 1: Add the Repo
 ![](http://cdn.adtrue.com//img/sdk/step1.png)